dellstorage/storagecenter-flocker-driver/README.md

 * Dell Enterprise Manager 2015 R1 or later
 * iSCSI initiator installed on all nodes

-*Certified against Flocker 1.7.0*

 **Flocker**

 You must first have Flocker installed on your node.
 Instructions on getting started with Flocker can be found on the [Flocker](https://clusterhq.com/flocker/getting-started) web site.

-This driver has been tested against Flocker 1.4.0.

 **Enterprise Manager**